Back to Obon!

-The Obon festival/season continues to be an important time in our community and we are exited to be able to come together again!
+The Obon festival season is an important time in our community and we are excited to be able to come together again!

-We also plan to live stream segments of the weekend for people to watch virtually.
+We will live stream segments of the weekend for people to watch.
+Please watch the “San Jose Obon” Facebook Live page for the livestream links.

 For more information please go to our Obon Frequently-Asked-Questions page below.

 Giving In Gratitude has become an important and sincere expression of our gratitude for our past and the Betsuin.
-Our Obon Festival might be smaller in scope this year but the essence and energy remains the same.
 We are grateful and recognize the significant role of the Betsuin and Sangha in our lives.
 In the spirit of Obon and with gratitude, we hope you find this way of giving both meaningful and valuable.

 Let’s celebrate Obon by remembering family and friends we have lost, mindful and grateful for how they continue to be a part of our lives.